egos® – the legal

 ‘I’ve just

 finished working for HP at the SPVA.
-We were given a weeks notice that HP wanted to cut our rates by 5% which
+We were given a weeks notice that HP

-effected about 12 people at SPVA and about 160 contractors at Rolls
+about 160 contractors at Rolls Royce.

-Royce.
-Due to the situation at SPVA
+Due to the situation at SPVA (HP losing the contract to CSC) my

-rate cut for us but the contractors at Rolls Royce weren't so lucky.’ |
+at Rolls Royce weren't so lucky.’ |

 HSBC |